rreyy9/hexcolony/Documents/Bee Colony Expansion - Resource & Bee System Design.md

 1. Raycast from mouse to detect tile
 2. Get tile coordinate
 3. Check if tile is Hive or Flower
-4. If Flower, verify connection with CheckFlowerConnection()
+4. If Flower, verify connection with IsTileConnectedToHive()
 5. If valid, call ResourceManager.AddWax() or AddNectar()
 6. Trigger visual feedback (animation, floating text, particles)
 ```